What is a Deed of Trust and Why Do You Need One?

-If Sam and Paul buy a house together for £250,000 and Sam has put in 60% of the deposit, whereas Paul has only contributed 40%, a Deed of Trust will ensure that if they come to sell the property, Sam will get back 60% and Paul will get 40%.
+If Sam and Paul buy a house together for £250,000 and Sam has put in 60 percent of the deposit, whereas Paul has only contributed 40 percent, a Deed of Trust will ensure that if they come to sell the property, Sam will get back 60 percent and Paul will get 40 percent.

-If there was no Deed of Trust in place, the couple could enter a dispute over who owns what share of the property, and there would be nothing to legally stop Paul claiming 50% instead of his 40% as the property is owned jointly.
+If there was no Deed of Trust in place, the couple could enter a dispute over who owns what share of the property, and there would be nothing to legally stop Paul claiming 50 percent instead of his 40 percent as the property is owned jointly.

 The most common use for a Deed of Trust is to keep a legal record of the different contributions made towards a property, but it can be used for a number of other purposes.
 These include recording:

-Since Deeds of Trust are so flexible, you will first need to sit down with your solicitor and discuss what it is you want your agreement to cover.
+Since Deeds of Trust are so flexible, you will first need to sit down with your conveyancing solicitor and discuss what you want your agreement to cover.

-Your solicitor will then draft up a contract and you will both sign it.
-If you want the changes to be recorded on your Title Deed, your solicitor will organise this with the Land Registry afterwards.
-This will ensure that the property cannot be sold without both party’s consent.
+Your solicitor will then draft a contract and you will both sign it.
+If you want the changes to be recorded on your title deed, your property lawyer will organise this with the Land Registry afterwards.
+This will ensure the property cannot be sold without both parties’ consent.

-We recommend you hire a solicitor to create your Deed of Trust, as this way it is legally binding.
-If you create your own Deed of Trust, by writing it out yourself and getting someone else to sign as a witness, you might find that it includes mistakes or is not recognised in a court of law.
+We recommend you hire a conveyancing solicitor to create your Deed of Trust, as this way it is legally binding.
+When you create your own Deed of Trust, writing it out yourself and getting someone else to sign as a witness, you might find it includes mistakes or is not recognised in a court of law.

-Why us of course!
-Our solicitors are CQS (Conveyancing Quality Scheme) accredited (awarded by the Law Society) and SRA regulated, so you know you’re in safe hands.
+Why us, of course!
+All solicitors on the Homeward Legal nationwide panel are CQS (Conveyancing Quality Scheme) accredited (awarded by the Law Society) and SRA regulated, so you know you’re in safe hands.